The Scramble’s staples list will help you to make sure you have a well-stocked kitchen and are never stuck wondering what to make for dinner.

 Have you ever opened your pantry or fridge and thought, “what on earth can I make tonight?”
 You are not alone!
 One of my favorite tricks to avoid that paralysis is a well-stocked pantry.
+To help you with this, I am sharing my secret to a well-stocked kitchen: The Scramble’s staples list.
 Having these basics will allow you to follow numerous Scramble recipes just from what you have in the house and also to improvise as you become a more confident cook!

 The Well-Stocked Kitchen: The Scramble Staples List

-There are a number of ways that this list of pantry staples can help you:
+There are a number of ways that The Scramble’s staples list and a well-stocked kitchen can help you:

 You can take advantage of local store specials or bulk purchases on these commonly used items.